 Making PDFs Make Sense

 The process of making a PDF accessible can be confusing and time-consuming.
 It’s important to get it right the first time so you’re not excluding customers.
 So, how do you make sure your PDFs are accessible?
 There are a few options.

 You could use an automated tool.
 Chances are they’ll come up in your “accessible PDF” Google search.
-We don’t recommend this option because there isn’t a tool advanced enough to create truly accessible PDFs.
+We don’t recommend this option because there isn’t a tool advanced enough to create truly accessible PDFs (including artificial intelligence).
 Plus, we’re not the only ones who don’t recommend this approach.
 Section508.gov says, “The PDF must be visually verified to identify issues that cannot be detected by the automated testing tool.”
 So, if that’s not the way to go, what is?

 You could internally hire someone to make your PDFs compliant.
 You’d need to find someone who knows what they’re doing, has a good track record, and provides great references.
 You’ll also need to invest in the software your new employee needs to create accessible PDFs accurately.
 If you’re going to take the time and money to onboard someone to your company for this task, make sure they’re the real deal.

 Finally, you could work with a Document Accessibility Partner.
 This is the most reliable and cost-effective method.
 You get access to a team of people dedicated to making sure your PDFs meet every accessibility requirement.
 And, chances are they’ll offer other accessible document options for you, too.
 A Document Accessibility Partner is a one-stop shop for all of your accessible document needs.
 It’s convenient, saves time and money, and gives you peace of mind knowing your files are correct.